keboola/developers-docs/extend/generic-extractor/configuration/api/authentication/api_key.md

 ### Configuration parameters

-- `Key` - arbitrary name of the header or query parameter key. e.g. `X-StorageApi-Token`
+- `Key` - arbitrary name of the header or query parameter key, e.g., `X-StorageApi-Token`
 - `Token` - the actual token value
 - `Add to` - where to add the token, either to the headers or query parameters

 ### JSON

-In the underlying JSON the Api Key is implemented as follows:
+In the underlying JSON, the API Key is implemented as follows:

 Place your token into the `config.#__AUTH_TOKEN` parameter.
 The `Authorization` header is then constructed using the `concat` function.